paulshorey/ps-nyc/docs/Basics/IDE + Code/auto-formatting.md

-# Most important editor setting for collaboration:
+# Important for collaborating:

-After agreeing on and sticking to **tabs** or 2 spaces or 4 spaces, most important thing to is:
+After agreeing on and sticking to **tabs** or 2 spaces or 4 spaces, maybe the most useful thing to do next is:

-Make sure your **and your teammates'** text-editor or IDE do not change your code unexpectedly.
+Make sure your **and your teammates'** text-editor or IDE will not format your code unexpectedly.

 ### If using VS CODE:
 * Install the **`js beautify`** plugin